RedTurtle/rt.calendarinandout/README.rst

 ``auto_add``
-    Instead of showing an "add date" button/icon, automatically add the date when selected on the calendar
+    Instead of showing an "add date" button/icon, automatically add the date when selected on the calendar.
+Default is false.
+``allow_duplicate``
+     Allow the selection of the same date more and more times.
+Default is false.

 Screenshots
 -----------